noahfin/hudson-sinatra/README.md

 # hudson-sinatra
-This an app to build markting list's base geographical location and bussiness types.
-It using ruby and [Sinatra](http://www.sinatrarb.com/) for the backdend and javascrip with [Google places ](https://developers.google.com/places/) API on the front-end.
+This is an app to build markting list's of companies base on geographical location and bussiness types.
+It using ruby and [Sinatra](http://www.sinatrarb.com/) for the backdend and javascrip with [Google places ](https://developers.google.com/places/) API to make the magic happen on the front-end.

 ## Running Locally